 Training Peer Support Specialists on Aging and Behavioral Health

-Beginning in 2020, the Vibrant Aging: Peers Program will pilot Behavioral Health and Aging, an 8 hour training course for Certified Peer Recovery Specialists (CPRS) or anyone who provides peer support.
-The Behavioral Health and Aging training program was created in partnership with the Maryland Behavioral Health Administration’s Office of Consumer Affairs.
+In partnership with The University of MD Training Center and the Behavioral Health Administration, the Vibrant Aging: Peers Program is offering Behavioral Health and Aging, an 8-hour training course for Certified Peer Recovery Specialists (CPRS) or anyone who provides peer support.

 The training will discuss: